IObundle/iob-soc/README.md

-# iob-SoC
+# IOb-SoC

-SoC template containing a RISC-V processor (iob-rv32), a UART (iob-uart) the following options for booting: no boot (firmware already in internal memory), load firmware to internal RAM and start, load firmware to external DDR and start.
+SoC template containing a RISC-V processor (iob-rv32), a UART (iob-uart), and optional internal and external memory systems.

 ## Install RISC-V GNU Compiler Toolchain if you have not